opf/openproject/docs/release-notes/11-3-0/README.md

 ### New user invite modal

 A new user invite process has been introduced.
 A modal window allows **much easier creation of new users, groups or placeholder users**, assigning roles and adding them to a project.
-Add a personal invitation message, e.g. an explanation for the invitation or a bit of information regarding the project, which will be sent to the user to help them get started.
+Add a personal invitation message, e.g. an explanation for the invitation or a bit of information regarding the project, which will be sent to the users to help them get started.

 ![Intive-user](Intive-user.png)

 The invite process can be started directly from the new "+" create button in the header navigation.

 ### Invite new users from work packages drop-down
-**

- The new invite modal for users, groups, and placeholder users can now be opened directly from the user type drop-down menu in a work package, e.g. to assign a user to a work package who is not yet a member of the project.
+The **new invite modal for users, groups, and placeholder users** can now be opened directly from the user type drop-down menu in a work package, e.g. to assign a user to a work package who is not yet a member of the project.
 This way, there is no need anymore to leave the work package to assign a user who is not yet a member of the project.
 The creation of users and adding them to a project is now much more intuitive.

 ![invite-user-type-drop-down](invite-user-type-drop-down.png)

 ## GitHub integration

-With OpenProject 11.3 we released a new integration between GitHub and OpenProject.
+With OpenProject 11.3 we released a new **integration between GitHub and OpenProject**.
 This integration facilitates the collaboration of developers by connecting the two applications.
 The new GitHub integration in OpenProject is an individual module that, once activated, will be displayed to you as a tab in the work package details view.
 All activities taking place on GitHub that are related to the work package, are listed on this new GitHub tab.
-Find out more about the OpenProject GitHub integration.
+[Find out more about the OpenProject GitHub integration](../system-admin-guide/github-integration/).

 ![github-integration](github-integration.PNG)